thedunnlab/slcma/README.md

 # slcma

-`slcma` is an R package implementing the structured life course modeling approach (SLCMA), an analytic method that formally compares a set of prespecified life course hypotheses to identify the one that best fits the data.
+`slcma` is an R package that implements the structured life course modeling approach (SLCMA), an analytic method that formally compares a set of prespecified life course hypotheses to identify the one that best fits the data.

 To read more about the SLCMA: